generalMG/Medical-Dataset-Deep-Learning-Quantization-Data-Analysis/README.md

 ```
 Insert a model name from the suggested list of model.

-2. Different arguments can be passed to the [models_training.py](models_training.py) script in order to change:
+2. A different set of arguments can be passed to the [models_training.py](models_training.py) script in order to change the training parameters:

 ```bash
 $ python3 models_training.py --model help --lr 1e-4 --epoch 500 --batch 32